2018 NCAA Division I Outdoor Track and Field Championships: Men's 10,000 meters

 With last year's champion Marc Scott having graduated, the University of Alabama's Vincent Kiprop, a Kenyan transfer from the NCAA Division II school Missouri Southern State University, was considered the favorite.
 He was helped in the final by fellow Kenyans and Alabama transfers Gilbert Kigen and Alfred Chelanga, who ran together at a quick pace of 4:22 for the first 1600 m.
 In the next two miles, the pace substantially slowed as Northern Arizona University runners Tyler Day and Matthew Baxter caught up and alternated the lead.
 The field remained tightly packed, with the top eight athletes less than two seconds apart at 8000 m which Kiprop first passed in 22:59.
-With two laps remaining, the top six of Kiprop, Day, Baxter, the University of Michigan's Ben Flanagan, Jacob Thomson, and Dillon Maggard began to separate.
+With two laps remaining, the top six of Kiprop, Day, Baxter, the University of Michigan's Ben Flanagan, Thomson, and Dillon Maggard began to separate.
 Kiprop attempted to lengthen his lead with one lap to go, but Flanagan remained in tow and passed Kiprop in the final 50 meters.
 Directly at the conclusion of the race, he told ESPN cameras, "Where's my mom?"
 Flanagan's final time of 28:34 was a thirty-nine second improvement over his previous best of 29:13.
 Flanagan credited staying "as patient as possible" in part for his win.
 His victory was the first by a Canadian in this event at the NCAA championships since 2012, when Cam Levins won the title.